 I’m just going to say it, dining rooms are dead.
-With the downsizing trend formal spaces are naturally the first to go.
+With the downsizing trend formal spaces are naturally the first to go from the floor plan.
 And why not?
 I can’t justify purchasing furniture and cleaning a space that is used MAYBE twice a year.
 There are those who entertain large crowds often and love having a dining room, and that’s all good.
 But what are the rest of us to do?
 To that I say reimagine your floor plan.

-When we moved into our house 8 years ago I was pregnant with twins and the formal dining room (complete with nature inspire wall paper, decorative trim work, and a brass chandelier) was used as a storage space for the baby gear taking over our lives.
-Since then, it has gone through several changes – wall paper removal, two different attempts at blue wall color, LOTS of toys, and a temporary sitting room/library until we could design (and pay for) a full remodel.
+When we moved into our house 8 years ago I was pregnant with twins.
+The formal dining room (complete with nature inspire wall paper, decorative trim work, and a brass chandelier) was used as a storage space for the baby gear taking over our lives.
+Since then, it has gone through several changes.
+There was wall paper removal, two different attempts at blue wall color, LOTS of toys, and a temporary sitting room/library until we could design (and pay for) a full remodel.

-I’m so happy to report we now have a FINISHED room that is used daily and will suit our family for many years to come.
+I’m so happy to report we now have a FINISHED room.
+It is used daily and will suit our family for many years to come.

-Along one wall we built in a bench seat flanked by storage cabinets and shelving to hold all of the books and kids art supplies.
+Along one wall we built in a bench seat flanked by storage cabinets and shelving.
+This will hold all of the books and kids art supplies.

 What do you wish you had more room to do?
 I challenge you to look around for underutilized space in your home.
 You might just find you have more space than you think!